 What a great visit to Fredericksburg

-Remember, each settler was given a lot in town and ten acres of farmland.
+Remember, each settler was given a town lot and ten acres of farmland.
 These small, simple, and sparingly furnished Sunday Houses were their town lots.

 What a great visit to Fredericksburg